fachat/csa_ultracpu/CPLD/VIDEO.md

   - bit 7: one when interrupt has occurred
 - r44 horizontal position (in chars); replaces r2
   - bit 0-6, defaults to 8
+- r45 vertical position (in rasterlines) of start of raster screen; replaces r7
+  - bit 0-7, defaults to 78 (so 25 rows with 8 rasterlines/char are centered on screen); in upet compat mode, gets set when r9 is written

 Sprite registers (subject to change):